An SQL text by Erland

 Let's first look at why you would want anything else than plain AFTER triggers:

 For a long time I was sure that BEFORE triggers was the solution, but I'm starting to change my mind.
 If Microsoft adds BEFORE triggers, they will also have determine in which order BEFORE triggers, INSTEAD OF triggers and constraints fire.
 Some of these rules can be taken from the SQL standards, but these rules may not be intuitive.
-Or more to the point, whatever the rules are, they will unintuitive to some people, because they have different expectations.
+Or more to the point, whatever the rules are, they will always be unintuitive to some people, because they have different expectations.
 So I'm leaning towards that it is better to enhance the existing INSTEAD OF triggers.
 Let's look at the list above:

 So I think INSTEAD OF comes out as the winner, but if Microsoft thinks it is easier for them to achieve this with BEFORE triggers, that would be alright.